tuskbuddy/site/exampleSite/content/spanish-chicken-rice-skillet.md

 #### Where's this recipe from?

 [Emily Bites!](https://emilybites.com/2018/07/spanish-chicken-and-rice-skillet.html "Spanish Chicken & Rice") That's the name of the website, not an express disdain for my real estate agent.
-She has plenty of homestyle-ish recipes that have been battle-tested and are made semi-regularly in Wengerd households across the nation.
+She has plenty of homestyle-ish recipes that have been battle-tested in Wengerd households across the nation.
 For those looking to eat well, she also provides Weight Watchers points for each recipe.

 #### Anything to know before making it?